SpesEspero/SpesEspero/README.md

   * The paradigm of object-oriented programming is used
   * On the page, you can initially see the last 10 messages.
 If the user has viewed all messages, another 10 messages are loaded when scrolling.
   * The maximum message length is 200 symbols, if the user entered more than 200 symbols, then the message is divided into 2 or more.
-  * All messages and users are saved in Local Storage so when you log in again, all previously created messages and users are saved.
+  * All messages and users are saved in Local Storage.

 * The user has the ability to: